FORT SAM HOUSTON INDEPENDENT SCHOOL DISTRICT

 In addition to items in policy, regulations are in place to guide processes and ensure all students have fair access to a quality Gifted and Talented program.

 Elementary students, kindergarten through fifth grade are identified in the area of general intellectual ability.
 Middle and high school students are identified in the four core areas of the curriculum and participate only in areas of their particular strength or interest.
-Both qualitative and quantitative measures are used to identify students in grades 1 – 12.
+Parent surveys, teacher surveys, as well as quantitative measures are used to identify students in grades 1 – 12.
 Kindergarten students are assessed in January of each year and must receive services by March 1.
 Beginning in the 2018-2019 school year, first-grade students shall only be assessed for program qualification once a year in the spring.
+To refer a student for assessment, complete this LINKED FORM.

 When a student identified as gifted by a previous school district enrolls in the District, the District shall place the student in the District’s program for gifted and talented students.